leemunroe/motherplate/README.md

 ## Images ##
 * There is a /img folder for images.
 * For images referenced in the CSS I tend to keep them in the css/assets/ folder e.g. sp.png is a sprite I can reference.
-* Images referenced in the HTML are storted in the /img folder.
+* Images referenced in the HTML are stored in the /img folder.

 ## Documentation ##
 * <a href="http://compass-style.org/">Compass Framework</a>